jhsoby/pywikibot-changepagelang/README.md

 There are two things you need to do to use this script:

 1. Copy the file `change_pagelang.py` into Pywikibot's core/scripts directory.
+2. Copy the file `setlangpatch.patch` into Pywikibot's core directory and run `git apply setlangpatch.patch`, **or**:

-2. Change the file `api.py` in pywikibot's pywikibot/data directory the following way:
+Change the file `api.py` in pywikibot's pywikibot/data directory the following way:

 There's a list of values under `self.write = self.action in` (line 1420 as of 4 December 2018); in this list, add `'setpagelanguage'`.